Running a Business Central Database on Azure SQL Database

 Import the BACPAC to Azure SQL

-In SQL Server Management Studio, connect to Azure SQL Database server that you created.
+In SQL Server Management Studio, connect to Azure SQL Database server instance that you created.

 Select File > Connect Object Explorer.